tronicgr/AMC-open-hardware-servo-controller-4DOF/Gerber-files/README.md

-You can use the gerber files to order from a PCB fabrication service or mill on a PCB milling machine.
+You can use the gerber files to order from a PCB fabrication service like elecrow.com